 Graduation Portfolio

-1-2 checkpoint opportunities to submit assessments for Sarah to review and provide feedback on your work.
+1-2 checkpoints to submit assessments for Sarah to review and provide feedback on your work so you're confident you're making progress.

 Submittable assessments

-Most programs try to test your recall, but the Test Kitchen is designed to build your clinical reasoning.
+Most programs try to test your recall, but the Test Kitchen is designed to build your coaching reasoning.

 Solo Quizzes and Decision Matrix